Château de Druyes: The castle is built and occupied by nobility

 It was not until the late 12th century when the Château de Druyes began to appear in writings, however the architect and the exact date of construction are not known.
 At this time the castle became a common residence of Peter II of Courtenay, cousin to King Philip II by marriage.

 In 1199, Peter II faced the revolt of a vassal, Hervé IV of Donzy.
 Peter was defeated and taken prisoner.
 To regain his freedom, he was forced to give Hervé the county of Nevers as well as his daughter's hand in marriage (Matilda of Courtenay).
 It was agreed that the counties of Auxerre and Tonnerre would become the property of Hervé at the death of Peter II.

-In 1216, at his son's home in Druyes, Peter II received a delegation of barons who had come to offer him the crown of the Latin Empire of Constantinople.
+In 1216, at his son-in-law's home in Druyes, Peter II received a delegation of barons who had come to offer him the crown of the Latin Empire of Constantinople.
 He accepted and was crowned in Rome April 9, 1217.
 His reign, however, was short lived.
 He was ambushed by the Greeks in Albania and died in prison during the winter of 1218–1219, having never reached Constantinople.

 Pursuant to the agreement between Peter II and Hervé, Matilda of Courtenay, Countess of Nevers, inherited the counties of Auxerre and Tonnerre.
 The Countess was very popular because of her generosity, and she came regularly to stay at the Château de Druyes.
 During her stay in 1223 she signed a charter, which granted special freedoms to the people of Auxerre.

 In 1255 in Druyes, Matilda received homage from the Bishop of Autun.
 At her death in 1257, her great-granddaughter Matilda II de Bourbon became the new Countess of Nevers, Auxerre and Tonnerre.

 Matilda II died five years later, in 1262, and her husband Odo, Count of Nevers divided the three counties between her daughters Yolande, Margaret and Adelaide.
 Four years later, Odo is killed during a crusade.
 The estate was disputed, but a decree of parliament confirmed the division and sharing as per Odo's wishes.
 Yolande thus inherited the county of Nevers.